ankit8898/carrierwave_encrypter_decrypter/Readme.md

 A Rubygem to secure the file uploaded by encrypting the file later on decrypting when needed.
 Completely secure and depends on Ruby 2.0.0 OpenSSL::Cipher and OpenSSL::PKCS5

+You can find a [Sample application with usage here](https://github.com/ankit8898/carrierwave_encrypter_decrypter_example).

 **OpenSSL::Cipher**